Golf careers are ultimately defined by success in major championships, so it’s worth looking at who has the most major wins of all-time.

 You almost can’t find a more fascinating collection of golfers than Mickelson, Faldo and Trevino.
 They all went about their business in wildly different ways, but still landed on six major wins apiece.

-At the 2016 Open Championship, too, “Phil the Thrill” finished 11 strokes ahead of third-place finisher J.B.
+In addition at the 2016 Open Championship, “Phil the Thrill” finished 11 strokes ahead of third-place finisher J.B.
 Holmes.
 Unfortunately, Henrik Stenson denied Mickelson a second Claret Jug, winning by three in a duel for the ages at Royal Troon.

 Faldo is a fascinating case.
 If you watch CBS golf telecasts, you’ll hear just how technical and cerebral his perspective is on the game.
 During his prime, Faldo overhauled his swing, which was unheard of at the time.
 He won all his majors thereafter.